10 Types of Flutes from Around the World

 A concert flute (also called a C flute) is an edge-tone instrument that has gained enormous popularity in western cultures.

 As its name implies, the C flute features the C key, and although most flutes are played vertically, the C flute is played horizontally.
-The body of the flute consists of three parts—the head joint with the mouth hole, middle joint (body), and the foot joint.
-You will find the tone holes in the body and the foot joint of the flute.
+The body of the flute consists of three parts—the head joint with the mouth hole, the middle joint (body), and the foot joint.
+You will find the tone holes on the body and the foot joint of the flute.

 The concert flute is common in symphonic orchestras and often leads the woodwind section as the descant.
 It is also used to colorize certain passages like cascades, thanks to its ability to play fast passages.

 The standard range of the concert flute is from C4 to D7 or C3 to D6.
 When it’s in the low register, the sound is warm but also somewhat foggy.
 In the middle register, the concert flute produces a clear but not too prominent sound, while the upper register provides a light and clear sound.